Did you lose a loved one due to someone else’s negligence or a wrongful act? If so, know that you could potentially seek justice on their behalf.

 Contact a Wrongful Death Lawyer in Colorado as Soon as Possible

-In Colorado, both wrongful death claims and survival actions are subject to a two-year statute of limitations, so you have a limited time to act if you wish to recover any compensation after your loved one has died as the result of someone else’s negligence.
+In Colorado, both wrongful death claims and survival actions are subject to a two-year statute of limitations, so you have a limited time to act if you wish to recover any compensation after your loved one has died as a result of someone else’s negligence.
 Time is of the essence, so contact the Colorado survival action lawyers at The Wilhite Law Firm today for a free consultation.